 - oxidatively aged sherry (red-brown Oloroso) which is aged without flor, interacting with the oxygen inside the barrels

 Flor is a layer of yeast cells that forms inside the barrels, on top of the wine.
 In humid bodegas the development of flor occurs naturally – in fact sherry bodegas are specifically designed to provide the perfect conditions for this flor to thrive.
 Adding more alcohol to the base wine blocks / stops the development of the flor, makes the wine age oxidatively and gradually change colour.

-Storing, serving and pairing sherry
+Storing, serving and pairing sherry wines

 Sherry should be stored upright, in a cool and dark place.
-Fino and Manzanilla should be treated like other white wines: don’t wait too long to open them, and once opened they’ll stay fresh for about two days in the fridge.
+Fino and Manzanilla should be treated like other white wines: don’t wait too long to open them, and once opened they’ll only stay fresh for a few days in the fridge.
 Other types of sherry which undergo some oxidation are more stable and can be kept longer, even in an open bottle.
 Remember to serve sherry in a proper wine glass that you would use for white wine, with a sufficiently wide opening.

 Moreover, due to its wide array of different styles and aromas, sherry is a wonderfully flexible wine at the table.
 Fino / Manzanilla is a great aperitif: pair it with seafood, vegetables or sushi.
 Amontillado / Palo Cortado goes well with white meat or spicy Asian food.
 Oloroso is for red meat with sauce.
 All dry varieties pair well with dried ham, olives, cheeses and nuts.
 PX / Moscatel are dessert wines (think chocolate or blue cheese).
 See my dedicated article on wine pairing: sherry with food.